brettmillerb/Pester-Wiki/Set‐TestInconclusive.md

 PS >
 ```

-Explanation
+## EXPLANATION

-> Set-TestInconclusive should be the first line of a test, if you want to use it.
-It blocks are terminated by exceptions, which can be thrown by any command (including Should and Set-TestInconclusive.)
+`Set-TestInconclusive` should be the first line of a test, if you want to use it.
+It blocks are terminated by exceptions, which can be thrown by any command (including `Should` and `Set-TestInconclusive`.)
 Whichever one throws the error first wins.

-So Set-TestInconclusive is kind of soft/planned failure for what results are counted as "Inconclusive" result of a test.
+So `Set-TestInconclusive` is kind of soft/planned failure for what results are counted as "Inconclusive" result of a test.

 Example based on the issue [722](https://github.com/pester/Pester/issues/722).

-Set-TestInconclusive was introduced as the respond for the issue [395](https://github.com/pester/Pester/issues/395), the pull request [421](https://github.com/pester/Pester/pull/421).
+`Set-TestInconclusive` was introduced as the respond for the issue [395](https://github.com/pester/Pester/issues/395), the pull request [421](https://github.com/pester/Pester/pull/421).